 a/ Technique via lumbar puncture :

-If the third fetal cell transplant is to be implanted, repeat the step no. 2.
+If the third fetal brain cell transplant is to be implanted, repeat the step no. 2.
+Do the same for fourth fetal brain cell implant.

 Place the patient in a supine position without any pillow for 24 hours as is routinely done after the lumbar puncture.